 Base Price: $49,250

 You don’t have to be hell-bent on jumping sand dunes in the Baja 500 to want a Raptor ⏤ though owning one might persuade you to try.
-It’s half a foot wider than a regular F-150, sits further from the ground, and is essentially a different vehicle everywhere except the cabin itself.
+The luxury truck is a half a foot wider than a regular F-150, sits further from the ground, and is essentially a different vehicle everywhere except the cabin itself.
 The result is a truck that can conquer both the desert and your morning commute with aplomb.
 The 450HP twin turbo V6 is closely related to the Ford GT’s engine, and the state-of-the-art stability control system ⏤ developed specifically for this truck ⏤ is good enough to make a novice off-roader feel like a seasoned pro.
-And, if you’ve never experienced air conditioned seats while blasting through a desert at near triple digit speeds, you’re missing out.
+And, if you’ve never experienced air conditioned seats while blasting through a desert at near triple-digit speeds, you’re missing out.

 Porsche Panamera 4 Sport Turismo